thedynamiclinker/sudocode/opt/genesis.md

-1: Ok, what happened after Cantor?
+0: In the beginning, everyone suddenly realized they might be wrong.
+About everything.

+1: Wait you didn't explain why they're worried yet.
+What happened after Cantor that made mathematicians start to worry?

 0: Well we brushed up against it in [[numbers|/opt/numbers]].
 Remember that quote that went like this?